cjri/HospitalSimulationAnalysis/README.md

 # HospitalSimulationAnalysis
 Code for analysing simulated data describing nosocomial infection in hospitals

-This repository contains code to analyse simulated data describing nosocomial transmission in hospitals.
+This repository contains code to analyse simulated data describing nosocomial transmission in hospitals, modelling an intervention in which UDCA was given to patients on a ward following the detection of a case of infection.
 The code is written in C++ and can be compiled with a make command.

 In compiling this code note that:
   The code makes use of the GSL library.
 You will need to have this installed on your machine.